cap-md089/evmplus-v6/README.md

 As it is a docker image, you can run the following:

-`docker run -rm --name=capunit-com -p 80:3001 capunit-com:latest`
+`docker run -rm --name=capunit-com --restart=always -v /google-keys:/google-keys -p 80:3001 capunit-com:latest`

+The target of the virtual bind must be `/google-keys`; this must be a virtual mount as the Google keys change and has to persist between changes in images

 ### Creating an account and supplying it data